Samuel Schafler

 Samuel Schafler (February 20, 1929 – April 3, 1991) was a New York-born rabbi, historian, editor and Jewish educator.
 He was Superintendent of the Board of Jewish Education of Metropolitan Chicago and President of Hebrew College in Brookline, Massachusetts.

 Biography

 Samuel (Shmuel) Schafler was born in the Bronx, New York in 1929.
 His father, Benjamin Schafler, and mother, Ethel (née Schnapp) owned a grocery store.
-Schafler studied at the Yeshiva of Flatbush, the Talmudical Academy and the Teachers Institute of Yeshiva University.
 Schafler grew up in Brooklyn, New York.
 He had one sister, Pearl.
+Schafler studied at the Yeshiva of Flatbush, the Talmudical Academy and the Teachers Institute of Yeshiva University.
 In 1951, he married Sara (née Edell) of Toronto, then a student at the Teachers Institute of the Jewish Theological Seminary of America in New York, where Schafler was studying for the rabbinate.
 They had six children.

 In 1950, Schafler graduated with honors from the City College of New York, where he was awarded the Cromwell Medal and the Nelson P. Mead Prize in History.
 Schafler was ordained as a Conservative rabbi in 1952.
 He pursued graduate work in Jewish history and education at Columbia University.